top of page

 3:7 I say unto him, "I was quickened unto life again, when I heard these things from thee so precisely.
 For I know that, if I shall add no more to my sins, I shall be saved."
 "Thou shalt be saved," he saith, "thou and all, as many as shall do these things."

-Being under grace, we have the opportunity to learn and grow out of our sins without being judged while we learn from our experiences along the way of overcoming sin to live according to the will of Alahayim in His law and ways of the fruits of the Spirit.
-During this time, we have the opportunity to establish the law by faith in Christ and that if we keep ourselves from all evil, we shall be saved knowing that those who call upon the name Yache Christ has to depart from iniquity.
+• Being under grace, we have the opportunity to learn and grow out of our sins without being judged while we learn from our experiences along the way of overcoming sin to live according to the will of Alahayim in His law and ways of the fruits of the Spirit.
+During this time, we have the opportunity to establish the law by faith in Christ if we keep ourselves from all evil for our salvation knowing that those who call upon the name Yache Christ has to depart from iniquity.
 This understanding of true repentance to humble ourselves and overcome our sins and do good lavishly to receive the opportunity of repentance helps us know the truth and be encouraged to do the work to change knowing we have help from Alahayim, his angels, and his good spirits:

 Shepherd of Hermas Parable 6